supvadakkeveetil/Carbon-Emissions---Exploratory-Data-Analysis/README.md

 •	Removal on unnecessary Data –drop() function
 •	Quality checks on the data – looked to see the final structure of the cleaned-up data frame and made sure that the information and format is consistent across the Data Frames used for our analysis
 5. Data Visualizations – Bar charts and Plots for showing the Trends across the years for different states, sectors.

+#### Analysis -
+1. How do the emissions vary across regions /states in US?
+CO2 Emissions for States in the US (Average Bar Chart) A bar chart was created to display the average CO2 Emissions for each state.
+This visualization allowed for a comparison of emission levels across different states.

+Visualizations/Co2_Emissions_States_US.png

+Analysis -
+•	Texas and California, two of the largest states in the US, are the two highest producers of Co2 Emissions, followed by Florida, Pennsylvania, Illinois, and Ohio.
+This could be because they are both rank in the top 2 states for population and economic size.
+•	Texas’ emissions are significantly higher than any other state.
+(Approximately 650 million metric tons)
+•	States with Significantly lower emissions- According to EPA, these states often exhibit a combination of lower population density, less energy-intensive industries, cleaner energy sources, and proactive environmental policies contributing to their reduced carbon footprint.

 #### Impact Analysis
 The analysis revealed several key insights
 •	The steady increase in CO2 emissions at the national level, indicates a pressing need for mitigation strategies.